-- Pressure you into buying a Medigap policy, or lie to or mislead you to switch from one company or policy to another. - Sell you a second Medigap policy when they know that you already have one, unless you tell the insurance company in writing that you plan to cancel your existing Medigap policy. - Sell you a Medigap policy if they know you have Medicaid, except in certain situations. - Sell you a Medigap policy if they know you're in a Medicare Advantage Plan, unless your coverage under the Medicare Advantage Plan will end before the effective date of the Medigap policy. - Claim that a Medigap policy is a part of Medicare or any other federal program.
-Medigap is private health insurance. - Claim that a Medicare Advantage Plan is a Medigap policy. - Sell you a Medigap policy that can't legally be sold in your state.
-Check with your State Insurance Department (go to pages 47-48) to make sure that the Medigap policy you're interested in can be sold in your state. - Misuse the names, letters, or symbols of the U.S. Department of Health & Human Services (HHS), Social Security Administration (SSA), Centers for Medicare & Medicaid Services (CMS), or any of their various programs like Medicare.
-(For example, they can't suggest the Medigap policy has been approved or recommended by the federal government.) - Claim to be a Medicare representative if they work for a Medigap insurance company. - Sell you a Medicare Advantage Plan when you say you want to stay in Original Medicare and buy a Medigap policy.
-A Medicare Advantage Plan isn't the same as Original Medicare.
-(Go to page 7.)
-If you enroll in a Medicare Advantage Plan, you can't use a Medigap policy.
+- Pressure you to buy a Medigap policy or lie to get you to switch to a new company or policy. - Sell you a second Medigap policy when they know you already have one.
+They can sell you a policy if you state, in writing, that you plan to cancel your existing policy. - Sell you a Medigap policy if they know: - You have Medicaid, except in certain situations. - You're in a Medicare Advantage Plan, unless you're switching back to Original Medicare.
+They can sell you a policy if your Medicare Advantage Plan coverage will end before the Medigap policy's effective date. - Claim that a: - Medigap policy is a part of the Medicare program or any other federal program.
+Medigap is private health insurance. - Medicare Advantage Plan is a Medigap policy. - Sell you a Medigap policy that can't legally be sold in your state.
+Check with your State Insurance Department to make sure that the Medigap policy you're interested in can be sold in your state.